-7.2.3 Key Measure: Student Opinion Course Instruction
+7.2.2 Key Measure: Student Opinion Course Instruction Trends Fall 2008 - Fall 2012

-Fall Survey of Student Opinion of Instruction Scores
+Fall Survey of Student Opinion of Instruction Scores (SUMMA)

 As a group, students were satisfied with the following components of instruction: course evaluation, course instruction, instructor-student Interaction, instruction meeting course objectives, and student learning at TCL.
+As the agreement score nears 5.0, the level of agreement increases to Strongly Agree.
+A score of 4.0 or greater indicates satisfaction.